 Most paid parking schemes have a free period of 2-3 hours, and then charge for every hour thereafter.
-This means that almost no customers pay for parking, in recent media quotes from Westfield themselves they have stated “90 per cent of customers completing their visit within the standard two hour free parking period”.
+This means that almost no customers pay for parking, in recent media quotes from Westfield themselves they have stated “92% of customers complete their visit within the two-hour free parking period”.
 So we can only assume that the millions of dollars of revenue that Westfield accumulates is from the staff that work there themselves.

 This year retail and fast food workers have been working on the front line as essential workers to feed Australians and they have been already been hit with a FWC decision to delay their payrise and a further cut to penalty rates at the same time.

 Full-time workers in shopping centres have to pay thousands of dollars a year just to park – this is a further tax they can’t afford and don’t deserve.